Home - Pizza - Potato Focaccia with Pancetta and Blue Cheese

 I love to make slow-rise bread and pizza doughs, but they do take longer to develop and build flavor because they ferment at cooler temperatures (like in your refrigerator).

 Because this dough only needs about 2 hours to rise at warm room temperature you can make this fit into a same-day situation.
+Each slice is yeasty soft, with puffy texture and nice big air holes.

-The dough is super easy to make.It’s a simple mixture of all-purpose flour, yeast, salt and honey mixed with olive oil and water.
+The dough is a simple mixture of all-purpose flour, yeast, salt and honey mixed with olive oil and water.
+I recommend using a stand mixer to make the dough in literally minutes.

+But, of course you can totally go old-school and use your hands to make it.
 Just be sure to knead the dough on a floured surface, because it’s a bit stickier than a standard bread dough.

 Potato Focaccia with Blue Cheese and Pancetta

-Potato Focaccia with Blue Cheese
+Potato Focaccia with Pancetta and Blue Cheese

 Karen Tedesco

-Print Pin
+Print

-5 from 3 community reviews
+5 from 3 ratings

 Prep Time 30 minutes